John Manning Ward: Death

-On 6 May 1990, Professor Ward, together with his wife Patricia, 69, and his daughter Jennifer, 36, were on board the 3801 steam train on a Sunday excursion run between Sydney and the Hunter Region.
-They were all killed when a commuter train collided with the rear of the steam train near Hawkesbury River railway station in the Cowan rail accident.
+On 6 May 1990, Professor Ward, together with his wife Patricia, 69, and his daughter Jennifer, 36, were on board the 3801 steam train on a Sunday excursion run from the Hunter Valley to Sydney.
+They were all killed when a commuter train collided with the rear of the steam train in the Cowan rail accident.
 The collision also killed Moira Jennings, the wife of the registrar, as well as injuring several other members of the university.